I recently received the following question about the Brabo and Anaconda chokes from a reader of the Grapplearts Newsletter:

 Well, that’s a great question.

-The Anaconda Choke and the Brabo Choke are two powerful choking techniques.
+The Anaconda Choke and the Brabo Choke (aka the D’Arce Choke)are two powerful submissions.
 Both chokes rely on trapping the head and one arm of your opponent, and then putting your own arms into the ‘Rear Naked Choke’ or ‘Mata Leão‘ position to lock everything up.

 But there are some pretty significant differences between the two chokes, including how to position your arms, and the what positions you’re going to apply them from.